bnb-chain/greenfield-go-sdk/README.md

 The **group.go** includes the group related functions such as creating a group and updating group member.

-The **payment.go** includes the payment related functions to management payment account.
+The **payment.go** includes the payment related functions to manage payment accounts.

+The **permission.go** includes the permission related functions to manage resources(bucket, object, group) policy.

 The **crosschain.go** includes the cross chain related functions to transfer or mirror resource to BSC.